Munnakumar943038/Munnakumar943038/README.md

 ## Data Analytics Profile

-Hi, I'm Munna Kumar Gupta, I'm passionate about using data to solve real-world problems and help businesses make better decisions.
+Hi, I'm [your name], a data analyst with [number] years of experience in the industry.
+I'm passionate about using data to solve real-world problems and help businesses make better decisions.

 My skills include: